What does the word hospitality mean to you?

 Taking first steps is difficult for a first-time guest who either

 never got into the habit of church attendance or is far removed from the habit.
-That insight makes me want to be sure that their experience is favorable and filled with God’s love.
+That insight makes me want to ensure their experience is favorable and filled with God’s love.

 1 Peter 4:9 says rather plainly, “Be hospitable to one another without grumbling.”
 This hospitable word literally has to do with showing God’s love to strangers and guests.

 This Holy Spirit-inspired verse feels more like a mandate than a suggestion.
-And it’s clear that my welcoming behavior should be practiced “without grumbling.”
+And my welcoming behavior should be practiced “without grumbling.”

 Let me share these 5 powerful words about hospitality with you.
 I’ve shared these with my congregation during spoken-ministry opportunities, and they’re ready for you to apply in your ministry setting.

 - When there was nothing in our lives worthy of His hospitality, God welcomed us with Good News.
 Therefore, our lives should serve as open doors and welcome mats into His Church.